JuniperOmega/Algorithms-Illuminated-My-Solutions/README.md

 ## Description

 My programming solutions are written in C++ using Windows 10 Ubuntu Bash Shell.
 Each of the topics I cover will include various ways to code the algorithm.
-The various algorithms/topics covered include: asymptotic analysis, big-O notation, divide-and-conquer algorithms, the master method, randomized algorithms, and several famous algorithms for sorting and selection.
+The algorithms/topics covered include: asymptotic analysis, big-O notation, divide-and-conquer algorithms, the master method, randomized algorithms, and several famous algorithms for sorting and selection.

 ## Table of contents
 * [Description](#Description)